Shopify/hydrogen-v1/docs/framework/forms.md

 {% endcodeblock %}

 Read data in the API route from the `Form` by using the [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
-The API Route must respond with a `new Request()`.
+The API route must respond with a `new Request()`.
 This renders the server components for the given page.
 You can re-render the current page, or render an entirely different page in the app.

 In the previous example, when the user is not found, the current page is re-rendered with a search parameter.
 The following code updates the server component to render the login error: